 At the time of approving the financial statements, trustees have a reasonable expectation that the company has adequate resources to continue in operational existence for the foreseeable future.
 Thus the trustees continue to adopt the going concern basis of accounting in preparing the financial statements.

-Members of Council have followed through with their commitment made last year to continue to be mindful of the financial situation of the Association and as such maintain a rigorous policy throughout 2022 and beyond towards the management of its resources and finances.
+Members of Council continue to be mindful of the financial situation of the Association and as such maintained a rigorous policy throughout 2023 towards the management of its resources and finances.